masterwebmonkey/Sanford.Multimedia.Midi/README.md

 Launch Key for the slider

 --------------------------------------------------------------------------------------------------------
-BUGS
+BUGS/ TO DO
 --------------------------------------------------------------------------------------------------------
-    1. when you first try to connect it fails (work around) connect if don't see lights flash or the test buttons don't do anything... close it and restart and it should work

-    2. I don't know what to send to FL Studio to change "pages" of shift performace zones.
+    1. I don't know what to send to FL Studio to change "pages" or shift performace zones.

 --------------------------------------------------------------------------------------------------------
 FIRST